tejmagar/django-quik/README.md

 the client and the Django server.
 If the content type is `text/html` being served, it injects script to reload page which will be triggered from `Server Side Event(SSE)`.

-## Conclusion

-I am planning to add `tailwind` support soon.
-Note: I have tested in Linux and it works.